2025 Cambodian–Thai border crisis: Landmine incident

 Three RTA soldiers suffered injuries during a patrol in the Emerald Triangle area when they accidentally stepped on a landmine.
 It was initially speculated that the mine was left over from the Cold War, however later evidence suggested that they were newer Russian PMN-2 mines.
-One of the injured lost one of his legs.
+One of the injured, Private Thanapat Huaiwan, lost his left leg.
 Thailand said it was planning to take this matter to the United Nations, as Cambodia is a signatory to the Ottawa Treaty.

 Heng Ratana, representative of the Cambodian Mine Action Center, claimed in a Facebook post that "In this case of new Landmines recently laid in Thailand there are a number of Social Media in Thailand have shown their armed forces did it..." and to instead take the matter to the ICJ.
 The RTA accused Cambodia of spreading misinformation, and that footage provided by Cambodian sources were of Thai soldiers defusing mines.

 Following demining operations by the RTA, at least two additional PMN-2 mines were discovered near the original site of the explosion.
 The mines were described to be in "New and Ready to deploy conditions".
 Additionally, the RTA has condemned this as a "Clear Violation of Thailand's sovereignty" and called on other nations to condemn Cambodia.

-On 23 July 2025, another Thai patrol group consisting of five soldiers were injured by a Cambodian mine, including one severely, losing his right leg.
+On 23 July 2025, another Thai patrol group consisting of five soldiers were injured by a Cambodian mine, including one, Master Sergeant First Class Phichitchai Boonchola, losing his right leg.
 The incident occurred at Nam Yuen district, Ubon Ratchathani province.
-As a response, the RTA announced a message that it severely condemned the "inhumane act which is a violation of Human rights and International Agreements" and that is was an "Act which is a threat to peace and stability in the border region."
+As a response, the RTA announced a message that it severely condemned the "inhumane act which is a violation of Human rights and International Agreements" and that it was an "Act which is a threat to peace and stability in the border region."

-The RTA has subsequently announced it would close four border checkpoints and two temples (Prasat Ta Muen Thom and Prasat Ta Krabey) indefinitely and has put its forces in the area at combat readiness.
+The RTA has subsequently announced it would close four border checkpoints and two temples (Prasat Ta Muen Thom and Prasat Ta Khwai) indefinitely and has put its forces in the area at combat readiness.

 Later on 23 July 2025, Thailand downgraded diplomatic ties with Cambodia.
 Thailand recalled its ambassador from Phnom Penh and expelled Cambodia's envoy from Bangkok.